Parent’s Guide to Career Services

 - 79 Fortune 500 companies recruited on campus

-- 72% of students engaged in at least one internship by graduation
+- 70% of undergraduates completed at least one internship by graduation

 Frequently Asked Questions